mingzhang-yin/mingzhang-yin.github.io/index.md

   <p> I will join the <a href="https://datascience.columbia.edu">Data Science Institute </a> at <a href="https://www.columbia.edu">Columbia University </a> as a post-doctoral fellow, mentored by <a href="http://www.cs.columbia.edu/~blei/">Prof. David Blei </a> and <a href="http://stat.columbia.edu/department-directory/name/simon-tavare/">Prof. Simon Tavaré </a>.</p>

  <p> I am broadly interested in Bayesian statistics and machine learning.
-My thesis research has been focused on the variational methods with statistical dependence structures, by designing fast, accurate algorithms and analyzing their theoretical properties.
+My thesis research has been focused on the variational methods with dependence structures, by designing fast and accurate algorithms, and analyzing their theoretical properties.
 My research interests are: </p>
   <p>
   <ul>
    <li> (Approximate) Bayesian inference </li>